DuendeInexistente/Cirque/CreakJou.md

 ### 04-16

 I guess Creek will be mad if I don't do this in her place.
 We are taking off to the north tomorrow, what cap Sindula called the third corner, and leaving my girls with Wind's aunt.
-Wouldn't you hear how loud they cry to come with us, poor things.
+Wouldn't you hear how much they want to come with us, poor things.
+Silver even tried to sneak back to us, and little Cyp was trying not to cry.
+Made em promise to try finding a starcaster like the fish told us, to keep them bussy.

-### 04 - 30

-We stopped the house at a city to restock, and while it seemed empty first, now I can hear doors closing wherever we go.
-There's a foul smell too, like ponyscat.

-### 04 - 31

-The people of the city burned a body yesterday.
-It's the first time we see them, and also the first I see an actual burial rather than just sinking the body.

-Everyone seemed to be sick.
-After a while Whisper gathered the courage to ask what was happening, and a foal said they had fungi.
-His left eye was red and swollen.

-It took me several hours to get Whisper to tell me why was the display depressing him as much as it was, even if I am not unaffected, and when he did talk he was trying to hold back tears.
-This is what whipped out changelings, he said.
-All of them -many his friends- gone in a mater of weeks, the fungi spreading from city to city with the slightest breeze.
-We've agreed to try getting them help from a nearby city estate, Arabesco.

-I asked him about the sickness spreading there, but he said the infection doesn't spread muck anymore.
-It's main food source is gone, after all, and nowadays it just explodes sometimes.

-### 04 - 32

-A group of medics agreed to at least spare Vivaldi's citizens a withering death.
-They can't offer more.

-My wing itches.
-Everyone is worried about it, but I don't think it's the fungi.

-### 04 - 33

-The medics are going through with the euthanasia of all those who want it… I had to keep myself from vomiting when I saw the parents on the queues.
-It was just so

-Some medics are also trying possible cures, one of them via surgery, but they are the fewer and not many volunteer.

-Maybe Equestrian surgeons could remove all the growths at this stage, just maybe.
-This place's can't.

-### 05 - 01

-Today I saw someone who didn't take the euthanasia.
-They are the fewer, and while I wouldn't have said this when I was in Equestria, I don't understand their decision.
-He was like a bag of water, with some skin hanging on place of his belly and his ribs crearly visible through the skin.

-His leg fell off.
-It was like jello inside, but it didn't bleed.
-Some hair-like roots hung of the stump.
-It was the same color as my mane.

-I can't eat anything.
-I don't understand why haven't I flown the home somewhere else.
-Why

 ----------
-[^Cir]: This seems to mean either a <s>grif</s> gryphon mage or leader.
+[^Cir]: This seems to mean either a <s>grif</s> gryphon mage or leader, or just a very respected gryphon.